riina/HacknetSharp/docfx_project/articles/lua-api-reference.md

 Spawns a person with the specified proper name and username.

+## SpawnPersonG

+`PersonModel SpawnPersonG(string name, string username, Guid key)`

+Spawns a person with the specified proper name, username, and group key.

 ## SpawnPersonT

 `PersonModel SpawnPersonT(string name, string username, string tag)`

+Spawns a person with the specified proper name, username, tag.

+## SpawnPersonGT

+`PersonModel SpawnPersonG(string name, string username, string tag, Guid key)`

-Spawns a person with the specified proper name, username, and unique tag.
+Spawns a person with the specified proper name, username, tag, and group key.

 ## RemovePerson